-89. Unsuccessful tenderers may be advised as to the general reasons for their failure to be awarded a contract, but under no circumstances shall the details of the submission of other tenderers be disclosed without the prior approval of the Procurement Department to ensure compliance with EU Directives or the laws of England and Wales.
+92. Unsuccessful tenderers may be advised as to the general reasons for their failure to be awarded a contract, but under no circumstances shall the details of the submission of other tenderers be disclosed without the prior approval of the Force's Procurement Department to ensure compliance with EC Directives or the laws of England and Wales.